 The driver features of the Lyft app are pretty simple and straightforward, so you’ll mostly be using the app to deal with ride requests.
 If you want more detailed looks into your pay, your profile, and your vehicle, the dashboard at Lyft.com is more in depth.

-After you’ve become a Lyft driver, you can activate driver mode in the Lyft app in two ways: By tapping the “Driver” icon at the top of the home screen, or by opening up the menu and tapping the “Switch to driver” button on the bottom of the menu.
-You can switch back to passenger mode by opening the menu and clicking the “Switch to rider” button.
+After you’ve become a Lyft driver, you can activate driver mode in the Lyft app in two ways: Tap the “Driver” icon at the top of the home screen, or by opening up the menu and tapping the “Switch to driver” button on the bottom of the menu.

 There are three main tabs in the Lyft driver app: Home, Earnings, and Referrals.
 Each is straightforward, but I’ll describe everything you can do in each of those tabs in the sections below.